Kajiyu/kanerva_machine/README.md

-# tf_kanerva_machine
+# tf_kanerva_machine -WIP-
-The implementation of "The Kanerva Machine" with Tensorflow and Tensorflow-Probability
+The implementation of "The Kanerva Machine" with Pytorch and Pyro.